All births in England, Wales and Northern Ireland must be registered within 42 days of the child being born.

-- Date, place and time of the birth. (the time will only be included if the baby is one of a multiple birth - twins, triplets etc)
+- The date, place and time of the birth (the time will only be included if the baby is one of a multiple birth - twins, triplets etc).

-- Occupation of the father or parent at the time of the baby’s birth (if not in current employment, the occupation last followed)
+- Occupation of the father or parent at the time of the baby’s birth (or previous occupation if not currently employed).

 Registering a stillbirth

 If you need to register a stillbirth please do not book online.
 Please telephone 01234 718 028 and ask to speak to a Registrar who can talk you through the process.